5197 Helen C. White Hall

 Introduction:This course is concerned with political philosophy, that is, with philosophical questions concerning political organizations -- mainly the state -- and their relations to individuals and non-political organizations.
 It address the ideals that should govern such organizations, the moral constraints on their actions, the sources and limits of their powers, the justification for their existence.
 It is concerned with freedoms, rights, equality, solidarity, legitimacy, social welfare, and especially justice.
-I have chosen to address the philosophical issues by focusing mainly on a selection of influential texts: Plato's Republic, Hobbes' Leviathan, Locke's Second Treatise of Government, Rousseau's Social Contract and Discourse on the Origins of Inequality, Hume's Enquiry Concerning the Principles of Morals, Hegel's Philosophy of Right, some crucial brief texts by Marx, Mill's On Liberty, Utilitarianism, and his Considerations on Representative Government, and Rawls' Justice as Fairness: A Restatement.
-Even though these are just a small sample of the important works of political philosophy of the last 2500 years (from the Western world), we will be unable to read them all in their entirety.
-Nevertheless, I believe that looking at texts from different periods provides an important perspective that is lost in a contemporary treatment of the issues.
+I have chosen to address the philosophical issues by focusing mainly on a selection of influential texts: Plato's Republic, Hobbes' Leviathan, Locke's Second Treatise of Government, Rousseau's Social Contract and Discourse on the Origins of Inequality, Mill's On Liberty, and Rawls' Justice as Fairness: A Restatement.
+Even though these are just a small and unrepresentative sample of the important works of political philosophy of the last 2500 years (from the Western world), we will be unable to read them all in their entirety.
+Nevertheless, I believe that looking at texts from different periods provides an important perspective that is lost in an exclusively contemporary treatment of the issues.

 1. The main goal is introduce students to the central problems in political philosophy, the principal solutions that have been offered, and the main arguments bearing on these solutions.
 The subject is too large for a one-semester course, and we will not do justice to the depth of many of the questions or the subtleties of the answers philosophers have defended.